The Decline of Western Civilization Part III

-The Decline of Western Civilization III is a 1998 American documentary film directed by Penelope Spheeris, which chronicles the gutter punk lifestyle of homeless teenagers.
+The Decline of Western Civilization III is a 1998 American documentary film directed by Penelope Spheeris.
 It is the third film of a trilogy by Spheeris depicting life in Los Angeles at various points in time.
+The film chronicles the gutter punk lifestyle of homeless teenagers.

+Production

 The first film, The Decline of Western Civilization (1981), dealt with the punk rock scene during 1979–1981.
 The second film, The Decline of Western Civilization Part II: The Metal Years (1988), covers the Los Angeles heavy metal movement of 1986–1988.